 The nasogastric tube comes from your stomach and stops you feeling sick.
 Later it will be used as a feeding tube.
 The tube may go up your nose and down your throat into your stomach.
-Or it may go into your breathing stoma, through a small hole at the back of your windpipe and into your oesophagus.
+Or it may go into your breathing stoma, through a small hole at the back of your windpipe and into your food pipe (oesophagus).
 The tube helps to keep open the small hole for the speaking valve that you will have fitted later.

-Because you have had surgery to your voice box, you will not be able to talk to the doctors and nurses.
+Because you have had surgery to your voice box (larynx), you will not be able to talk to the doctors and nurses.
 This can be very frustrating and may make you feel as if you have no control over things.
 Staff will be very aware of this and will visit you often to see if you need anything.
 You will have a call bell close by, so that you can call for help whenever you need it.
 Your nurse will also give you a pen and paper for you to write down anything you want to say.